-Once you've made a decision to leave your permanent position and move into contracting, prospective contractors need to examine the necessary next steps to get their businesses up and running.
-In a complex tax and regulatory environment this alternative to permanent employment needs careful consideration and expert consultation to succeed.
-ContractingWISE can deliver expert advice and consultation on all aspects of setting up your contracting career so do not hesitate to get in touch if you need support.
+Once you’ve made a decision to leave your permanent position and move into contracting, prospective contractors need to examine the necessary next steps to get their businesses up and running.
+In a complex tax and regulatory environment this alternative to permanent employment needs careful consideration and consultation to succeed.
+ContractingWISE can deliver all the information you need for all aspects of setting up your contracting career, so do not hesitate to get in touch if you need support.
 Otherwise, here are some of the most crucial aspects to consider.

 Generally speaking, contractors need to be available within a period of about four weeks, as clients need to fill roles quickly, so current full-time employees with longer notice periods need to plan their transition strategy carefully.
 Always remember to review your contract of employment and the notice and termination clauses before you make any impulsive decisions and consider putting together a timetable for your resignation in order to ensure you allocate adequate time for a clean and professional departure.

 Setting up and running a limited company is tax efficient and with a good accountant it is not too difficult.
 It comes with statutory and financial obligations, such as the submission of annual accounts to Companies House and meeting HMRC tax deadlines.
 However, it has a number of advantages, such as the possibility to claim a range of expenses and access the flat rate VAT scheme.
 Accountancy fees are around £1,200 per year, irrespective of the turnover of the company.

 Prospective contractors who prefer not to get involved in paperwork beyond timesheets and CVs can consider using an umbrella services company.
 By entering into a contract with an umbrella company the contractor becomes a PAYE employee and the company takes care of processes such as invoicing, payments and tax and National Insurance deductions.
 Umbrella companies charge a fee for the use of their services.